 Bright asparagus spears enveloped in triple cheese custard with savory spinach and earthy mushrooms is a side dish begging to be served with stuffed Cornish game hens.

 The cheeses range from sharp and salty to creamy and mild.
-They offset the perky asparagus and make this quiche a luscious treat.
+They offset the perky asparagus (like you might when making a sauce for asparagus), and make this quiche a luscious treat.

 Oh, and if you have leftovers, be sure and reheat your quiche back up in the best way!